aziflaj/aziflaj.github.io/_posts/2015-10-24-week-2-report-angularjs-gulp.md

 layout:     post
 title:      "Week #2 report: AngularJS + Gulp"
 date:       2015-10-17
-summary:    "On the second week of my 52 weeks, 52 projects, I went back to re-learning my favorite JavaScript framework, AngularJS."
+summary:    "On the second week of my \"52 weeks, 52 projects\" challenge, I went back to re-learning my favorite JavaScript framework, AngularJS."
 tags:       [challenge, javascript, angular, angularjs, sass, gulp, build, automation]
 ---

-On the second week of my [**52 weeks, 52 projects**](http://aziflaj.github.io/52-weeks-52-projects/), I went back to re-learning my favorite JavaScript framework, AngularJS.
+On the second week of my [**52 weeks, 52 projects**](http://aziflaj.github.io/52-weeks-52-projects/) challenge, I went back to re-learning my favorite JavaScript framework, AngularJS.

-On the second week of my 52 weeks, 52 projects, I went back to re-learning my favorite JavaScript framework, AngularJS.

 This week, I thought of making a simple invoice application, that lets the user to create an invoice, add items to the invoice and creates a PDF version of that.
 It is not something new in the market.
 In fact, I tried to remake [this invoice generator](http://invoice-generator.com/), trying to make the UI as similar as that.
 It is not a copycat though; I'm not that good at CSS.
 Instead, I focused on the Angular part and another tool called **Gulp.js**.